Fall-2025-COMP163/project-2-Awilderrrr/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+1. Bonus Creative Features: Did you add anything unique?
+Three character classes (Warrior, Mage, Rogue) and their default special abilities.

+2. AI Usage: What AI assistance did you use and where?
+I use AI for debugging and for Terminal navigation.

+3. How to Run: Clear instructions for testing your code.
+Start by downloading all associated files, making sure to keep them in the same folder.
+Then, run the main file, project2_starter.py.